multiversx/mx-docs/docs/developers/tutorials/crowdfunding-p1.md

 It helps to know what a trait is in Rust, before continuing (the [Rust book explains it well](https://doc.rust-lang.org/book/ch10-02-traits.html)).

-For now, you only need to remember that you write your smart contract as the `trait Crowdfunding`, in order to allow the Elrond framework to generate the support code for you, resulting in a hidden `struct CrowdfundingImpl`.
+For now, you only need to remember that you write your smart contract as the `trait Crowdfunding`, in order to allow the MultiversX (previously Elrond) framework to generate the support code for you, resulting in a hidden `struct CrowdfundingImpl`.

 ### **Init**